top of page

 Dyslexia Therapy Training

-If you'd like to learn more about Academic Language Therapy Certification, and an upcoming course beginning May 2024, please contact us for more information.
+If you'd like to learn more about Academic Language Therapy Certification, and an upcoming course beginning 2026, please contact us for more information.

 Certified Academic Language Practitioner (CALP)